patrickbucher/learning-rust/diary.md

 figured out how to get it to work in the mean time, but I still don't unterstand the two concepts of partial and full order.)

+Later, I tried out `flamegraph` to profile the `soccer-table` binary.
+As I suspected, re-compiling a regular expression for every file name and contained line was the bottle neck.
+I got rid of the `TryFrom` implementation from `String` to `MatchResult` in order to write a function, for which I can provide the `Regex` as an argument.
+This improved performance massively; from ~50ms to ~8ms.
+Profiling with `flamegraph` is so easy that it's practical to do on a regular basis.
+The whole Rust ecosystem just feels _right_ to me.
+I also have the impression that I learn something new every day with Rust.

 # Day 54 (2024-05-17)

 I managed to get the parsing code for the soccer table working, but the code